Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 On-Location Restaurant Lighting Ideas

-If you're taking available light photos at a restaurant or some food event, lighting may be a real problem.
-That's because most restaurants light their dining room for ambience, not photography.
+Lighting may be a real problem if you’re taking available light photos at a restaurant or some food event.
+That’s because most restaurants light their dining room for ambiance, not photography.

 You’ll likely find that the existing lighting is unflattering for your photos, and there isn’t enough light to make a decent exposure.
 So what do you do?

 We prefer either sitting at a window table or dining outdoors for available sunlight.
 Honestly, sunlight is often your best option.
 The color balance is usually great, even if the light is harsh.
 It’s much easier to tame hard light than to correct color balance at a restaurant.

 If you can choose your time to visit, that gives you a little control over the direction of light.
 If you want side-light, go a bit early before or late after lunch when the sun moves to the angle you prefer.

 Adding a bit of shade over your subject helps prevent harsh light while still giving you outstanding daylight balance.
 We’ve used everything from a table umbrella, awning, or even a white napkin to control the harsh sunlight on our food.

 You can go crazy with studio lighting, but we take a straightforward approach.
 Why?
 Because dining often has simple lighting, we like to reflect that in the photos.